SAP-samples/low-code-applications/README.md

 6. Enter a project name, for example *maintenanceNotificationXXX*, where XXX is the number of your previously assigned user.
 (The number is added to the project name to make sure your project is different from the ones of other users of this tutorial in case you want to deploy the application to the SAP Business Technology Platform (BTP)).
 7. Under ''Development Stack'', select *Node.js*
-8. Click *create* to finalize the setup and start working on your application A new projocet will be created.
+8. Click *create* to finalize the setup and start working on your application

+A new project will be created.
 This will take a few minutes.
 When the process is complete, your new application will appear in the SAP Build Lobby under *My projects*

 ![Name](images/name.png)

 9. Once your application is created, click on its name to open it.
 This will launch the business application studio.

-Create and explore a CAP Model
+### Create and explore a CAP Model

 At first, the project will be empty.
 Next step is to create a CAP (Cloud Application Programming) data model and a service for the notification.
 This can either be done manually or with the help of Joule, the digital assistant.